 May COVID-19 Update: Navigating a New Reality

-May 19, 2020: The last month has seen the release of many economic and corporate financial numbers that painted a picture of the impact of the coronavirus on the worlds of consumer products and retail.
+May 19, 2020, published exclusively on this page: The last month has seen the release of many economic and corporate financial numbers that painted a picture of the impact of the coronavirus on the worlds of consumer products and retail.
 Businesses are starting to re-open or make plans to do so, albeit with many unknowns ahead.
 And announcements of licensing deals and marketing campaigns to support licensed products are on the rise, at least to a degree, despite continued uncertainty.

 The Numbers Are In